FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Dataset Construction

-\paragraph{Symbolic rules based merging.} In this step, we merged formulas through symbolic rules.
-Specifically, this was achieved by \textit{comparing the structure of the formulas and the symbols contained within them}.
-Taking this as an example of judging whether two formulas have the same structure: the formulas ``$f_1:~a_1$=($b_1$+$c_1$)/$d_1$'', ``$f_2: a_2$=($b_2$+$c_2$)/$d_2$'' and ``$f_3: b_1$=$a_1$*$d_1$-$c_1$'' have the same structure because $f_2$ can be derived from $f_1$ by renaming parameters, and $f_3$ can be obtained from $f_1$ by moving $b_1$ to the left side of the equation.
-Moreover, in physics, certain physical quantities are conventionally represented by specific symbols.
-For example, the mass of an object is often denoted by ``$m$'' and the density of an object is frequently represented by the symbol ``$\rho$''.
-Subscripts are then used to distinguish which specific object the physical quantity refers to, such as ``$\rho_{water}$'' for the density of water.
-For any two formulas, we first computed all transformations of a formula to obtain a set of all variants of the formula.
-Then, we compared the formula structures in the two sets to determine if two formulas were structurally equivalent.
-If they shared the same structure, we then compared whether the symbols, with subscripts removed, were identical.
-If they were, we considered these two formulas to be mergeable.
+\paragraph{Symbolic rules based merging} This was achieved by \emph{comparing formula structures and symbols}.
+Consider the following as an example of judging whether two formulas have the same structure.
+The three formulas ``$f_1:~a_1=(b_1+c_1)/d_1$'', ``$f_2: a_2=(b_2+c_2)/d_2$'', and ``$f_3: b_1=a_1*d_1-c_1$'' have the same structure because $f_2$ can be derived from $f_1$ by renaming parameters, and $f_3$ can be obtained from $f_1$ by transformation.
+Moreover, in physics, physical quantities are conventionally represented by specific symbols.
+For example, the mass of an object is often denoted by ``$m$'' and the density of an object is frequently represented by ``$\rho$''.
+Subscripts are then used to specify which specific object a physical quantity refers to, such as ``$\rho_{water}$'' for the density of water.
+Therefore, for each pair of formulas, we first computed all possible transformations of each formula to obtain a set of all its variants.
+Then, we compared the formula structures in the two sets to determine if the two formulas shared a structure.
+If so, we checked whether their symbols, with subscripts removed, were identical.
+If so, we considered these two formulas to be mergeable.
 When merging, we retained the parameter with the shorter name of the two.
 After merging based on such symbolic rules, we reduced the number of formulas in the formula database from 12,906 to 1,163.